artmineio/easy-photoshop-stable-diffusion-plugin/README.md

 The plugin should be ready to use.
 In case of any errors the plugin should tell you what's wrong and how to resolve it.

+## Updating

+Updating requires having the `git` command available.
+To update to the recent plugin version, stop the currently running `run.bat` or `run.sh` script (if any), and run:

+`update.bat` on Windows or `./update.sh` on Linux/Mac.

+Then run `run.bat` or `run.sh` again.

 ## Usage

 The plugin interface should guide you through the process of using it.
+The interface is also rich in tooltips, so if you don't know what a certain button does, hover over it with a mouse to see a short description.
+If you do something wrong the interface will try to correct you as well.